maxorcist/.emacs.d/README.md

+## NOT IN USE.
+SAVED FOR HISTORICAL REASONS.

 My personal emacs-config, built on the config off Clojure for the Brave and True.

 # this is a Clojure-friendly emacs config